 Mental Health Nurse

-Bring your knowledge and clinical expertise to provide mental health care in the role of Mental Health Nurse within the Ministry of Community Safety and Correctional Services at the Sudbury Jail.
+Bring your knowledge and clinical expertise to provide mental health care in the role of Mental Health Nurse with the Ministry of Community Safety and Correctional Services, at the Monteith Correctional Complex.

 The Ontario Public Service has been chosen as one of: